-All students will enroll in the core course.
-Core course is offered at intermediate and advanced levels, with specific materials and activities for each level.
+All students enroll in the core course.
+The core course is offered at intermediate and advanced levels, with specific materials and activities for each level.

 Philadelphia in a Global Context: Exploring Culture across the Disciplines

-Students will take 2 content-based English language electives, specifying their preferences during the enrollment process.
-Elective choices cannot be guaranteed as availability is dependent on demand; however, all efforts will be made to allow students to enroll in their preferred electives.
+Students take 2 content-based English language electives, specifying their preferences during the enrollment process.
+Elective choices cannot be guaranteed as availability is dependent on demand; however, all efforts are made to allow students to enroll in their preferred electives.
 All electives are offered at intermediate and advanced levels, with specific materials and activities for each level.

-This course will examine how online communication influences the way we construct language, identity and relationships.
-Students will explore topics in social networking, public relations and crisis management through the analysis of real-life case studies in various spheres, from politics to business and entertainment.
-In a final project, students will participate in a formal panel discussion to present their synthesis of research.
+This course examines how online communication influences the way we construct language, identity and relationships.
+Students explore topics in social networking, public relations and crisis management through the analysis of real-life case studies in various spheres, from politics to business and entertainment.
+In a final project, students participate in a formal panel discussion to present their synthesis of research.

 Innovation & Technology

 How are technological innovations shaping the world today and how will they affect our lives in the future?
-This course will investigate these questions by exploring how today's top innovators are engineering the future in fields such as robotics and nanotechnology.
-Students will develop skills for describing complex concepts in concise academic language and will deliver both formal and informal presentations on technologies of their choice.
+This course investigates these questions by exploring how today's top innovators are engineering the future in fields such as robotics and nanotechnology.
+Students develop skills for describing complex concepts in concise academic language and deliver both formal and informal presentations on technologies of their choice.

-Through analysis of some of the world’s highest-performing CEOs and their leadership styles, students in this course will learn strategies for communicating effectively with important influencers.
-Further exploration of organizational dynamics will focus on how teams develop, learn, and achieve success together and the ways in which leaders emerge.
-Students will present themselves as leaders by incorporating effective verbal and non-verbal communication strategies in a final speech.
+Through analysis of some of the world’s highest-performing CEOs and their leadership styles, students in this course learn strategies for communicating effectively with important influencers.
+Exploration of organizational dynamics focuses on how teams develop, learn, and achieve success together and the ways in which leaders emerge.
+Students present themselves as leaders by incorporating effective verbal and non-verbal communication strategies in a final speech.

 What can you do to increase your well-being and become a more resilient person?
-This course will introduce participants to the growing field of Positive Psychology, and examine several of its key concepts, including signature strengths, positive emotions, resiliency, and grit.
-Students will give several presentations in which they demonstrate their understanding of the concepts and how they can be related to their own lives.
+This course introduces participants to the growing field of Positive Psychology, and examines several of its key concepts, including signature strengths, positive emotions, resiliency, and grit.
+Students give several presentations in which they demonstrate their understanding of the concepts and how they relate to their own lives.

-During the program, Penn professors will provide guest lectures for students on material related to the elective courses.
-This unique opportunity will allow students to practice their listening comprehension and note-taking skills while learning from top professors in the field.
+During the program, Penn professors provide guest lectures for students on material related to the elective courses.
+This unique opportunity allows students to practice their listening comprehension and note-taking skills while learning from top professors in the field.